RuterNo/adt-doc/docs/pto-pta-responsibilities.md

 ### Operator responsibilities:
 - Make MQTT bridge available for each screen over Websockets
 - Listen and publish on local MQTT topics
-- NOTE: All data to be sent to Ruter Backoffice must be made available on MQTT (for example: AVL/GPS position)
+- NOTE: All data to be sent to the PTA Backoffice must be made available on MQTT (for example: AVL/GPS position)

 ### Ruters responsibilities:
 - Send messages to the MQTT bridge for real-time information